jananiii18/Python-to-do-list/README.md

 A simple and interactive command-line To-Do List built using Python.
 This beginner-friendly project demonstrates the use of lists, functions, conditionals, loops, and user input handling.

 Features includes
-Add a task
+View tasks
-View all tasks
+Add task
-Delete a task
+Delete task
-Exit option
+Exit
-It Runs continuously until the user exits
+It Runs continuously until the user enters the number of exit.